myrrlyn/apocrypha.es/priv/archive/1yaiwj.md

 until the wind was made Sharmatic.
 The zephyr changed, Amar-Sin began to lead his stock with his left hand.

-"I wish to dance," Amar-Sin said. "but do not know how."
+“I wish to dance,” Amar-Sin said. “but do not know how.”

-"I DANCE TO A HEARTBEAT." the wind replied.
+“I DANCE TO A HEARTBEAT.” the wind replied.

-"I wish to write," Amar-Sin said. "but do not know how."
+“I wish to write,” Amar-Sin said. “but do not know how.”

-"I SHALL MAKE YOU A POET." the wind replied.
+“I SHALL MAKE YOU A POET.” the wind replied.

-"I wish to forge," Amar-Sin said. "but do not know how."
+“I wish to forge,” Amar-Sin said. “but do not know how.”

-"I FORGE WALKING BRASS." the wind replied.
+“I FORGE WALKING BRASS.” the wind replied.

-"I will follow."
+“I will follow.”

 Chasing the whispair, herder now herded, it, then he, stalked deeply Red until met with a golden masked song ghost-hot and star blind.
 Mer turned to beast at the sight, skin corpsed and lungs pustular.
 Amar-Sin fell into a waking sleep as the wind spoke once more:

-> "WE MARK YOU DOHT SEHT OF SIX.
+> “WE MARK YOU DOHT SEHT OF SIX.
 BECOME HEARTHHEAL BOUND.
 I AM AND YOU ARE ALL
 > ME.
 TO THE HALL OF TORQUE WITH YOU.
 FORGEVER UNDER DOHT VEHK BUT NEVER WITH
 > THE HAMMER.
-BEAR THE FACE OF THE WORM."
+BEAR THE FACE OF THE WORM.”

 As so it was that Doht Seht, precendently Amar-Sin, became adjutant to Vemyn, sometimes called the Womb Snake.
 On first greeting, the ash lord took Doht